Why Hospital Inventory Control Is Keeping Administrators Up At Night

 With so much to keep track of in today’s hospital settings, Asset Panda makes it easy to locate medical equipment, access maintenance records, and ascertain the status of each piece of equipment.
 This anytime anywhere access to information makes it easier for hospital officials to make more informed decisions and keep the focus on patient care.

 Asset Panda offers the most powerful system available for asset tracking in hospitals; yet, it couldn’t be simpler to use.
 All your employees need to use Asset Panda are the mobile devices they already carry.
 Through our free mobile iOS and Android app, you have anytime access to the entire lifecycle of every one of your assets.
 Because the app syncs with the cloud, your data is always in real time.
 Asset Panda gives you a completely customizable, flexible platform that every one of your stakeholders can use – so your employees are always in the loop and accountable.

-Visit assetpanda.com to learn more about our hospital inventory control software and give us a free try for 14 days.
+Learn more about our hospital inventory control software and try it free for 14 days (no credit card required).